 The excellent 5 ATM rating is the same for both.
 This means they will survive down to depths of 50 meters.

-Under the hood there are a few changes, too.
+Under the hood it’s pretty much the same stuff.
 The devices share a 3-axis accelerometer, 3-axis gyroscope and optical heart rate sensor.
-Mi Band 5 would get a barometer, but so far we’ve seen no evidence of that.
+There was word Mi Band 5 would get a barometer, but so far we’ve seen no evidence of that.

 Next up is the all-important battery life.
 Mi Band 4 will keep going for up to 20 days on a single charge thanks to its 135 mAh lithium ion battery.
 Xiaomi has managed to retain this despite the boost in specs, no doubt helped by a more efficient processor.
 This is for the standard version.
 The one with built-in NFC is good for two weeks on a single charge.

 It’s worth pointing out that the bands are charged differently.
 On the previous generation the core unit pops out so you can charge it with a proprietary USB cable.
 In the case of Mi Band 5, charging is done via a a magnetic charging dock.
 So there’s no need to pop the unit out of the band making everything much less of a hassle.